 The Lakewatch program is made possible through the Lakewatch Chairs, Théo Charette and Ron Zurawell, and the volunteers.
-Dave Robert, Orest Kitt, and Ed Berest were the main volunteer for Skeleton Lake.
-They supplied the watercraft and made sampling possible through the dedication of their time.
-Our summer field technician and volunteer coordinator, Vien Lam, was a valuable addition and contributor to this year's program.
-Numerous Alberta Environment staff also contributed to successful completion of the 2005 program.
+Shawn Wasel was the main volunteer for Skeleton Lake.
+He supplied the watercraft and made sampling possible through the dedication of his time.
+Our summer field technicians and volunteer coordinators, Megan Mclean and Amanda Krowski, were valuable additions and contributors to this year's program.
+Numerous Alberta Environment staff also contributed to successful completion of the 2006 program.
 Project Technical Coordinator, Shelley Manchur was instrumental in planning and organizing the field program.
 Technologists, Mike Bilyk, Brian Jackson and John Willis were involved in the logistics planning and training aspects of the program.
 Doreen LeClair was responsible for data management.
 Théo Charette (ALMS Director) was responsible for program administration and planning.
-Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Neufeld (ALMS Director) prepared this report.
+Théo Charette, Ron Zurawell (Limnologist, AENV), and Lori Neufeld (ALMS Director) prepared the original reports, which were updated with summer 2006 data by Zofia Taranu, Jesse Vermaire and Erika Brown.
 Alberta Environment and Lakeland Industry and Community Association (LICA) financially supported the Lakewatch program.